Darshan1412/Green-Paddle/README.md

 - **Database:** MongoDB
 - **Payment Gateway:** Razorpay

+## Features
+- **Bicycle Rental:** Users can choose from a wide variety of bicycles for rent.
+- **Electric Vehicle Rental:** Explore electric vehicles as a sustainable transportation option.
+- **Accessories:** Purchase accessories to enhance your biking experience.
+- **Routes:** Discover routes for biking adventures.
+- **Contact Us:** Get in touch with us for inquiries and support.
+- **Events:** Stay updated on biking events and community gatherings.
+- **Peer-to-Peer Rental:** Users can also offer their own electric vehicles and bicycles for rent to others.

 ## Getting Started
 1. Clone this repository to your local machine.
 2. Install Node.js if you haven't already.